Bivystick Blue Review

 After our initial testing of the BivyStick Blue (and after the first publishing of this review), we kept using the product and service.
 Long-term reliability matters to you and to us.
 We don't let up on our testing.
 With the BivyStick Blue, we found that it began to fail.
 It would turn itself off while in use.
 Tracking would stop, and all app-messaging would discontinue.
 We could always turn it back on and conduct at least a little bit of correspondence before losing it again, but this is undesirable at best.
 Unacceptable, really.
-We contacted Bivy customer service and received prompt response and service.
-They replaced the device, and we had no similar issue in several weeks of use.
+We contacted Bivy customer service and received a prompt response and service.
+They replaced the device, and we have had a great reduction in that issue since then.
 We will keep testing this second device and report back if anything changes.
 Bivy customer service (seemingly with input from their PR "department"… they are a small company, which is good) assured us about the failure we experienced that "It's rare.
-We've only seen a couple cases of it and the problem was related just to that device, not all devices."
+We've only seen a couple of cases of it and the problem was related just to that device, not all devices."

 Bivystick calls the Blue the "smallest, most simple satellite communication device in the world."
 It is indeed very small, but we're sitting here comparing the options directly.
 Their marketing claim about size isn't true in weight, volume, or maximum length.
 The shape and thinness and robust "feel" enhance portability.
 All the functions they cram in there are much appreciated.
 But their marketing claims are hyperbolic.